xxradar/Docker-Swarm-Automation-DigitalOcean/README.md

 This small project focuses on creating docker nodes and initialize docker swarm on DigitalOcean.

-You're required to generate an API token in DigitalOcean control panel.
+You're required to generate an API token in DigitalOcean control panel !!!

 The script uses the latest version of docker-machine.